85th General Meeting of the International Electrotechnical Organization (IEC)

-From October 3-7, the United Arab Emirates will host the 85th General Meeting of the International Electrotechnical Organization (IEC) at the Dubai World Trade Center.
+on October 3-7, the United Arab Emirates hosted the 85th General Meeting of the International Electrotechnical Organization (IEC) at the Dubai World Trade Center.
 Organized by the Ministry of Industry and Advanced Technology, the event will bring together 3,500 experts, scientists, technologists and specialists in industrial, commercial and academic institutions, and technical and engineering fields, as well as youth representatives from 88 countries.

-The event, which is being held for the first time in the Middle East, is a unique forum for exchanging ideas, information and methodologies, and for setting future visions through technology.
+The event, which was held for the first time in the Middle East, is a unique forum for exchanging ideas, information and methodologies, and for setting future visions through technology.
 This year it will be held under the theme “Leading the Fourth Industrial Revolution with Standardization”.

-As part of a substantive agenda, the meetings will include technical discussions that will address the Fourth Industrial Revolution and its connection to qualitative development in production, facilitation of trade exchange, consumer protection, the environment and national economies.
+As part of a substantive agenda, the meetings included technical discussions that addressed the Fourth Industrial Revolution and its connection to qualitative development in production, facilitation of trade exchange, consumer protection, the environment and national economies.

 Taking place on the sidelines of IEC General Meeting will be the organization’s “Young Professionals Program”, which is dedicated to training the new generation of experts and leaders in the field of standardization and conformity assessment.
 These skills are considered essential pillars in the development of an infrastructure of quality that will popularize the applications of the Fourth Industrial Revolution.
 The UAE is represented in the program by four young Emiratis from technical and engineering disciplines.